malbarmavi/DevKit/README.md

 [Uikit](http://getuikit.com/) a lightweight and modular front-end framework for developing fast and powerful web interfaces.

+##Package Managers
+Keep track of all the packages you use and make sure they are up to date and the specific version that you need.

+[npm](https://www.npmjs.com/) the package manager for JavaScript.

+[Bower](http://bower.io/) a web package manager.
+Manage components that contain HTML, CSS, JavaScript, fonts or even image files.

+[NuGet](https://docs.nuget.org/) is tools provide the ability to produce and consume packages.

+##Task Runners
+Tasks runners are all about automating your workflow.
+For example you can create a task and automate the minification of JavaScript.
+Then build and combine tasks to speed up development time.

+[Gulp](http://gulpjs.com/) is a toolkit that helps you automate painful or time-consuming tasks in your development workflow.

 ##Greate Chrome Apps and Extensions
 [Wappalyzer](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg) identifies software on the web.